isomerpages/moe-queenstownpri/_about-us/School Rules and Expectations.md

 * Absence from classes, CCA and other school activities must be covered by a medical certificate or a letter of excuse from the parent/guardian.
 Absence from exams/tests must be covered by a medical certificate or letters of excuse which will only be accepted under extenuating circumstances such as bereavement.

 #### **Appearance and attire**
 <img src="/images/attire%20boy.jpg"
      style="width:50%" align=left>
 		 <img src="/images/attire%20girl.png"
-     style="width:50%" align=left>
+     style="width:50%" align=right>                        .
-		 e

-*   Look smart.
+Look smart.
 Take pride in your appearance and school attire.
 *   Students are to wear the prescribed school uniform.
 Modification to the uniform is not allowed.
 *   Students must attend school and all school activities in their school uniform, including those held during the weekends and school vacation.
 *   The uniform has to be worn tucked in at all times.